 - Eat only pastured or wild meats: This is extremely important.
 First, there is the antibiotic factor.
 Factory farms have to use antibiotics on their animals because of the horrid conditions that they keep them in.
 The animals are already weak because they are not eating what nature intended them to eat and they are not getting fresh air and sun.
 The antibiotics also fatten the animals up (they fatten you up as well) and this is great for profit.
 You are what your food eats and you eat these antibiotics.
 We can also add the fact that these animals are not treated humanely to our list of reasons why we should not eat them and should not use our dollars to support these factory farms.

 - Avoid using chemicals like roundup in your yard: Just like I mentioned above, pesticides poke holes in your gut lining.
 Just because you aren’t eating your grass, doesn’t mean that your body is safe from the pesticides in your yard.
 You will breathe them in and if you choose to sit on your grass, you will absorb them through your largest organ, your skin.

-If you are wondering if you already have food sensitivities, check out my post, Food Sensitivities, Intolerance, and Allergies: What’s the difference?
+If you are wondering what to do if you already have food sensitivities, check out my posts, Food Sensitivities, Intolerance, and Allergies: What’s the difference?

 Keep in touch!

 Our favorite way to keep in touch is through email!
 Subscribe below, never miss a post, and get access to the Resource Library.
 You can download all my ebooks and PDFs for FREE!